jgehrcke/goeffel/README.md

 interval.

 * `unixtime` encodes the wall time.
-It is a canonical Unix timestamp (seconds since epoch, double precision floating point number); with sub-second precision and no timezone information.
+It is a canonical Unix timestamp (seconds since epoch, double-precision floating point number); with sub-second precision and no timezone information.
 This is compatible with a wide range of tooling and therefore the general-purpose timestamp column for time series analysis (also see [How to convert the `unixtime` column into a `pandas.DatetimeIndex`](#how-to-convert-the-unixtime-column-into-a-pandasdatetimeindex)).
   **Note**: this is subject to system clock drift.
-In extreme cases this might go backwards, have jumps, and be a useless metric.
-In that case the `monotime` metric helps (see below).
+In extreme case, this might go backward, have discontinuities, and be a useless metric.
+In that case, the `monotime` metric helps (see below).

 * `isotime_local` is a human-readable version of the same timestamp as stored in